ShZil/network-utilities/Scanner/README.md

 and now the NetworkStorage resolves improperly (has duplicates).
 Thus, I renamed one to `.equals`.

+[23:21] I'm fighting a bothersome error `KeyError` in the comparison of graphs (`nx.utils.graphs_equal(renewed, self.graph)`).
+I'm not sure what's causing it, so I've just been printing, reading docs and logs, catching exceptions, resturcturing code snippets from my code.
+ChatGPT's assistence has proved useless here lol

 ### 2023-03-18
 [16:55] Added Scrolling mechanism to Know screen.
 With assistance of ChatGPT.
 It's really useful for small snippets like these.